-When developing WordPress sites, you need to know the standard fields that make up posts and pages.
-These fields are post information you display on the front-end using templates, lists of posts, and custom archive pages.
+WordPress comes with a set of standard fields that make up posts and pages.
+This includes the title, main content, date of publishing, and others.
+You can then display these fields on the front-end using templates, lists of posts, and custom archive pages.

-Here is a post editor with some standard WordPress fields highlighted.
+Here is a post editor with some standard WordPress fields:

 The following table explains the rest of the standard WordPress fields.